Financial-Times/origami-website/_posts/2019-03-11-site-update.md

 <figure>
     <img alt="" src="https://www.ft.com/__origami/service/image/v2/images/raw/https://origami.ft.com/assets/images/2019-03-11-site-update/registry-before.png?source=origami&width=1240" />
-    <figcaption class="o-typography-caption">The Origami registry before.
+    <figcaption>The Origami registry before.
 The style does not match our main site or other internal products from the FT, and there is a lot of detail which detracts from the main content of the page.</figcaption>
 </figure>
 <figure>
     <img alt="" src="https://www.ft.com/__origami/service/image/v2/images/raw/https://origami.ft.com/assets/images/2019-03-11-site-update/registry-after.png?source=origami&width=1240" />
-    <figcaption class="o-typography-caption">The Origami registry after.
+    <figcaption>The Origami registry after.
 The design matches our main site and other internal FT products, secondary content is less verbose, and our contact details are more discoverable.</figcaption>
 </figure>

 ## Conclusions